jvh/univestment/README.md

 You will need [Python3.7](https://www.python.org/downloads/release/python-370/), [NodeJS](https://nodejs.org/en/), [npm install](https://www.npmjs.com/), and [PostgreSQL](https://www.postgresql.org/).

+More thorough and specific installation instructions are given below the Quick-Start guide.

 #### Database

 * Ensure postgres is running on port 5432 on localhost.